txuswashere/Linux-Software/README.md

 - (https://github.com/tom-james-watson/breaktimer-app/) [BreakTimer](https://breaktimer.app/) - BreakTimer is a cross platform desktop application with nice UI for managing and enforcing periodic breaks.
 - (http://git.calcurse.org/calcurse.git/) [calcurse](https://calcurse.org/) - A calendar and scheduling application for the command line.
 - (https://gitlab.gnome.org/GNOME/california) [California](https://wiki.gnome.org/Apps/California) - Complete Calendar app replacement which uses natural language for creating events.
-- ![Nonfree][money icon] [Everdo](https://everdo.net/) - TODO list and Getting Things Done® app for all platforms.
+-  [Everdo](https://everdo.net/) - TODO list and Getting Things Done® app for all platforms.
 Beautiful, powerful, not SaaS, free version available.
 - (https://github.com/codito/gnome-pomodoro) [GNOME Pomodoro](http://gnomepomodoro.org/#download) - A full-featured pomodoro timer for GNOME.
 - (https://github.com/JMoerman/Go-For-It) [Go For It](https://github.com/JMoerman/Go-For-It) - Go For It! is a simple and stylish productivity app, featuring a to-do list, merged with a timer that keeps your focus on the current task.
 - (https://invent.kde.org/pim/kalendar) [Kalendar](https://apps.kde.org/kalendar/) - Kalendar is a calendar application that allows you to manage your tasks and events.
-- ![Nonfree][money icon] [Pomodone App](https://pomodoneapp.com/) - PomoDoneApp is the easiest way to track your workflow using Pomodoro technique®, on top of your current task management service.
+-  [Pomodone App](https://pomodoneapp.com/) - PomoDoneApp is the easiest way to track your workflow using Pomodoro technique®, on top of your current task management service.
 - (https://invent.kde.org/utilities/rsibreak) [RSIBreak](https://apps.kde.org/rsibreak/) - RSIBreak takes care of your health and regularly breaks your work to avoid repetitive strain injury.
 - (https://github.com/ransome1/sleek) [sleek](https://github.com/ransome1/sleek) - Cross platform todo manager based on the todo.txt syntax.
 - (https://gitlab.gnome.org/World/Solanum) [Solanum](https://apps.gnome.org/app/org.gnome.Solanum/) - A pomodoro timer for the GNOME desktop.